1 0 6000 0 600 120 30 https://headerbidding.co 960 0

-The majority of publishers having Google Ad Exchange consider it as an essential part of their advertising business these days.
-While an account with AdX is great to have, it will be literally useless if you’re not able to capture revenue potential through the marketplace.
+Most publishers with Google Ad Exchange consider it an essential part of their advertising business.
+While an account with AdX is great, it will be useless if you cannot capture revenue potential through the marketplace.

-There are several ways to increase Google AdX revenue as long as you understand the fundamentals behind how Google Ad Exchange is performing.
+There are several ways to increase Google AdX revenue if you understand the fundamentals behind how Google Ad Exchange performs.
 But how should you go about measuring the performance of AdX*?

 *There’s no denying that running header bidding via Ad Exchange will increase the yield.
 Because of the increased competition and bids, AdX will be compelled to bid higher to win the auctions.
-But in this piece, we are only going to discuss the setup-level changes you can leverage to maximize AdX revenue.
+But this piece will only discuss the setup-level changes you can leverage to maximize AdX revenue.

 How to Understand the Performance of Google Ad Exchange?

-Assuming that you aren’t much experienced with the AdX analysis part, the answer to this question is Google Ad Manager reports.
-In the ad server, Reporting is a great place to start examining the AdX performance and optimizing the Exchange set-up for increased revenue.
+Assuming you aren’t experienced with the AdX analysis part, the answer to this question is Google Ad Manager reports.
+Reporting is a great place in the ad server to examine the AdX performance and optimize the Exchange set-up for increased revenue.
 Here’s how to do it:

 • Select the dimensions of Request sources.
-Under this, you need to select No dynamic allocation, Dynamic Allocation with Ad Manager, and Dynamic Allocation with no Ad Manager Competition.
+Under this, you must select No dynamic allocation, Dynamic Allocation with Ad Manager, and Dynamic Allocation with no Ad Manager Competition.

-• Select the crucial metrics such as Ad requests, Matched requests, Ad impressions, Coverage, eCPM, Estimated revenue, Ad requests CPM, and so on.
+• Select the crucial metrics such as Ad requests, Matched requests, Ad impressions, Coverage, eCPM, Estimated revenue, Ad requests CPM, etc.

 How to Increase Your Google Ad Exchange Revenue?